HDF-NI/hdf5.node/readme.md

 ```

 When compiling the HDF5 C++ library, be sure to use the `--enable-cxx` flag.
 I have installed HDF5 into `/usr/local/hdf5`, so modify `binding.gyp` if yours is different.

+## Environment Variables

+The path to the HDF5 shared objects must be added to the runtime library search path.
+To do this, `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/hdf5/lib`.
+I've looked into linking with `-R`, but I have not been able to get that to work, yet.